Your Right to a Free Annual Credit Report

 Tips for Managing Your Reports

-- You can request all three reports at once or spread them out over the year to monitor changes.
+- You can request all three reports at once or spread them out over the year to monitor changes for free.

 - Information may vary between bureaus, so it's important to review each one.